InvestMoat

 Regulatory IncumbencyINTACT

-CFTC commodity classification, spot ETF approved, BlackRock ETHB staking ETF (Mar 2026), GENIUS Act framework.
+CFTC commodity classification, spot ETFs trading (BlackRock's ETHA ~$16.1B), the ETHB staking ETF (Mar 2026) staking 70–95% of its ether, GENIUS Act framework, EU MiCA.
 Materially widens institutional access — but no Strategic Reserve eligibility yet, that line is currently BTC-only.

 Security BudgetINTACT